World-Class Birdwatching in Boquete, Panama

 If you have ever visited Panama you are probably familiar with the gorgeous green bird that is featured on nearly every tourism piece you come across.
 This bird is the resplendent long-tailed Quetzal, one of the most beautiful birds in the world.
-It is no stranger to the beautiful town of Boquete, where my husband and I enjoy part-time international living.
+It is no stranger to the beautiful town of Boquete, where my husband, Eddie, and I enjoy part-time international living.

-Birdwatching in Boquete
+Rare Finds in Boquete

 Our first sightings were a variety of brilliant orange and black butterflies and the very prestigious and rare Nero Glasswinged butterfly.
 They photographed magnificently against the vibrant green leaves.

-The birds were amazing and the sounds of all their songs in the silent forest was magical.
+The birds were amazing and the sounds of all their songs in the silent forest were magical.
 John led our group of 7 on a day full of excitement and education, my first birdwatching experience.
-A few of the people found this trip on Trip Advisor and had very high expectations going into it.
+A few of the people found this tour on Trip Advisor and had very high expectations going into it.
 No fear, John delivered a perfect tour and plenty of fun along the way.
-I can see why he is ranked so high on the site and people knew all about him prior.
+I can see why his name is mentioned so many times on the website.

 Along our hike John stopped to munch on some of the local foods such as watercress, guavas, berries, and a strange fruit.
 It is called a tree tomato and was fuzzy like a plum, which he wiped off with a leaf.
 He sliced open the tree tomato and inside it looked like a lime and tomato mixed together, though tasted extremely tart and sour.
 John cooks with them and uses the juice for his salad dressings.

 The Woes of Being a First Time Hiker

 I left my water bottle in the vehicle since I did not know we would be on this trail the entire time.
 After the second hour, I was so thirsty and we came upon a spray in the pipeline full of crystal clear spring water.
 John cleaned a big leaf in the water and set up a funnel to fill an empty bottle he had to give me a drink.
 Boquete water is wonderful all the time but this fresh, ice cold, spring water, was a little drink of heaven.
 I was greatly appreciative.

 This tree had weathered two volcanoes and since they know the dates of those volcanoes, they know the approximate age of the tree.
-Also we learned that trees in this area cannot be dated by the number of rings inside as they do not have them since there is no dormant period.
+Also, we learned that trees in this area cannot be dated by the number of rings inside as they do not have them since there is no dormant period.